Right-hand rule: Cross products

 For example, for a positively charged particle moving to the north, in a region where the magnetic field points west, the resultant force points up.

 Applications

-The right-hand rule has a widespread use in physics.
+The right-hand rule has widespread use in physics.
 A list of physical quantities whose directions are related by the right-hand rule is given below.
 (Some of these are related only indirectly to cross products, and use the second form.)